 Logan Square is becoming one of the hottest restaurant/food neighborhoods in the city.

-Longman & Eagle: Check out this gastro pub with a Michelin star.
+Longman & Eagle: Check out this excellent gastropub.
 It has a fun atmosphere, with outdoor seating and a hotel above the restaurant with six rooms.
 This is the place to go if you want a non-traditional location with great food downstairs.
-They now have a sausage shop open in the back on Saturday mornings.
 2657 N. Kedzie.

 Lula Cafe: A leading Chicago farm-to-table restaurant, for over 15 years, that is perfect for brunch after wondering through the Sunday Farmer’s Market during the summer months.
-Ingredients include fresh farm eggs and porridges made from cornmeal ground at a local mill.
-On Monday nights they feature a creative fixed price, three course farm dinner.
+Ingredients include fresh farm eggs and porridges made from cornmeal ground at a local mill. .
 There are also daily offerings of meats and fish from sustainable sources plus vegetarian options.
 It has been featured on NPR and in The New York Times, Food & Wine Magazine and Bon Appetit.
 I was back for a tasting event and loved every dish.
 So fresh and wonderful!
-2537 N. Kedzie
+In 2022 Chef Jason Hammel was named a James Beard Award Finalist for Best Chef Great Lakes.
+2537 N. Kedzie.

-Across from Dos Urban Cantina is a wonderful Italian restaurant, Osteria Langhe at 2824 W. Armitage.
+Don’t miss a wonderful Italian restaurant, Osteria Langhe at 2824 W. Armitage.
 I enjoyed a prix fixe menu with a great pasta appetizer, pork entree and lovely panna cotta for dessert.
 I highly recommend it and will definitely go back.
 They feature a very creative menu of appetizers, pastas and entrees.
-It was recently named one of the top 50 restaurants in Chicago.
+In in the past it was named one of the top 50 restaurants in Chicago.

 Miko’s Italian Ice: Miko’s was featured in Food & Wine Magazine as one of the spots to be added to your Summer Bucket List.
 This is a fun neighborhood spot for great Italian ice.
 The peach and mango flavors are perfect for a hot Summer day in the city.
 2234 N. Sacramento.
 Next to Miko’s is Tropicuba, Restaurant & Grocery.
 Since 1995, it has a small restaurant in back of the store featuring Cuban sandwiches, Cuban entrees and specialties and Cuban cafe con leche.
 I enjoyed their traditional ropa vieja with rice, black beans and plantains.
 3000 W. Lyndale at Sacramento.

-Bang Bang Pie Shop: At 2051 N. California, this is a great spot for pie, biscuits and coffee.
+Bang Bang Pie & Biscuits: At 2051 N. California, this is a great spot for pie, biscuits and coffee.
 Enjoy hanging out with the locals inside or outside on their large patio.

-One of our top new restaurant finds is Table, Donkey and Stick at 2728 W. Armitage in the former Bon Soiree space.
+One of my top restaurant finds in the neighborhood is Table, Donkey and Stick at 2728 W. Armitage in the former Bon Soiree space.
 They have a creative menu featuring cheeses and meat boards, small plates and entrees.
 I enjoyed a wonderful duck liver mousse and smoked whitefish, a wonderful braised rabbit and roasted beats and carrots plus a roasted sea trout.

 On Sundays in the Summer months, don’t miss the Logan Square Farmers Market at Milwaukee and Logan Blvd.

 A fun newer part of Logan Square in the emerging strip near Milwaukee and Fullerton.
-Here you will find Gaslight Coffee Roasters on the corner at 2385 N. Milwaukee for good coffee and Chicago Distilling Company which produces white whiskey, gin and vodka at 2359 N. Milwaukee.
-Tours and tastings are available.
-Galerie F for silkscreen posters, art prints and street art is at 2381 N. Milwaukee and The Radler for German food plus local beers and ciders is at 2375 N. Milwaukee.
+Here you will find Gaslight Coffee Roasters on the corner at 2385 N. Milwaukee for good coffee, tea and pastries and Chicago Distilling Company which produces white whiskey, gin and vodka at 2359 N. Milwaukee.
+The tasting room is open, while, tours and classes will be available again in the future.
 Down the street at 2323 N. Milwaukee is Revolution Brewing, a local microbrewery and brewpub.
 You can sample their ales, IPAs, porters and saisons while having one of their salads, pizzas, sandwiches or entrees.
 They serve brunch on Saturday and Sunday.

 One of my favorite Lincoln Park spots, Webster’s Wine Bar has relocated to Logan Square.
 At 2601 N. Milwaukee, they offer a great selection of wines and food.
 They also offer tastings and special wine events.